Joao-Ex-Machina/jbcr.pt/content/blog/instadelete.md

 +++

 Yup, that’s right I deleted most of my social media (again), in this case I deleted instagram (again).

-Prologue: There and back again
+#Prologue: There and back again

 “Wait a second….again?”

 Yes indeed attentive reader - again

 After my last breakup, I deleted instagram as I had no more use for it - no more couple photos or stories.
-Also it would probably save me the penitence of seeing her picture again, and this way I could let time blur those past four years from my mind.
+Also this would time would better blur those past four years from my mind.

 These deletion came as the last piece in a “abandoning social media” saga, as I had previously stopped using WhatsApp and other common methods of interaction.

 I continued using Discord for my “socialization” - In a move I can only describe as “nerd arrogance”, since Discord offers no significant advantage to other communication methods: Its not private, its freemium, and its not open software.

-Back into the modern world of digital bubble gum interactions
+##Back into the modern world of digital bubble gum interactions

 As my real-life interactions got progressivly better, my “nerd rage against the modern world” diminished.